alexch/codelikethis/public/projects/markdown_preview.md

 ## Setup

-* Clone the repo: (do this once only -- and use the Github Classroom URL instead if one is provided)
+* Clone the repo: (do this once only -- and use the Github Classroom URL)

 * Install dependencies: (do this once)